Race Information

 For more info contact Echelon via mobile or WhatsApp on 27 61 565 0231 or email bookings@echelonbiketrans.co.za

-For the road race, a new finish village has been created either side of the walkway under the M4, just a few metres after the finish line.
+For the road race, a finish village has been created either side of the walkway under the M4, just a few metres after the finish line.
 Riders and their supporters are encouraged to join aQuellé and the other sponsors, as well as a variety of vendors as you show off your medal and celebrate your finish.
 Clubs entering a team can put a small gazebo and bring your club mates for the after-party.